-The program for Steam Trap and Compressed Air Survey (SCAS) will provide compressed air and steam audits and evaluations to small, medium, and large industrial customers throughout the Southern California Gas Company (SoCalGas) territory.
+The Program for Steam Trap and Compressed Air Survey (SCAS.) will provide compressed air and steam audits and evaluations to small, medium, and large industrial customers throughout SoCalGas' territory.
 All customers of SoCalGas with air and steam systems will be eligible to participate in the program.
 Targets will be industrial customers, but other qualifying facilities including governmental, institutional, and military facilities may also participate if they meet the program requirements.
 This program is designed for a range of industrial customers from small to very large industrial processes with gas consumption greater than 50,000 therms per annum.